-- The school sends the completed SEF within the deadline assigned to the concerned directorate, with the following documents: - the school's strategic plan and calendar/timetable of events and activities - teachers' weekly lesson and learning situations schedule with clear period timings of all modes of learning - students' attainment results - students' data across all grades for the current academic year - assessment policy (for private schools)
+- The school sends the completed SEF within the deadline assigned to the concerned directorate, with the following documents: - the school's strategic plan and calendar/timetable of events and activities - teachers' weekly lesson and learning situations schedule with clear period timings of all modes of learning - students' attainment results - assessment policy (for private schools)

-• The Lead Reviewer analyses school's submission covering the school's relevant issues based on the SEF, the analysis of Parent Questionnaire (PQ), Teachers Questionnaire (TQ), and Students Questionnaire (when applicable), and any other available school documents.
-The following will be outlined in the PRB:

-- apparent strengths and areas for improvement, particularly in relation to the criteria in the Schools Reviews Framework - hypotheses about the performance of the school and factors likely to influence it - any remarks on the evidence - · areas where the judgements in the SEF conflict with the evidence provided - internal inconsistencies between aspects, for example: students' achievements against the quality of teaching, or two judgements gap between aspects.

-• The concerned Directorate notifies the school of the dates of the review and the name of the Lead Reviewer.

-• The Lead Reviewer discusses the Review Plan and review requirements with the school's leadership in a scheduled meeting during the week before the review.
+- The Lead Reviewer analyses school's submission covering the school's relevant issues based on the SEF, the analysis of Parent Questionnaire (PQ), Teachers Questionnaire (TQ), and Students Questionnaire (when applicable), and any other available school documents.
+The following will be outlined in the PRB: - apparent strengths and areas for improvement, particularly in relation to the criteria in the Schools Reviews Framework - · hypotheses about the performance of the school and factors likely to influence it - any remarks on the evidence - areas where the judgements in the SEF conflict with the evidence provided - internal inconsistencies between aspects, for example: students' achievements against the quality of teaching, or two judgements gap between aspects. - The concerned Directorate notifies the school of the dates of the review and the name of the Lead Reviewer. - The Lead Reviewer discusses the Review Plan and review requirements with the school's leadership in a scheduled meeting before the review.